-We’re excited that you’re considering UW-Madison for your college career.
-UW-Madison is a great place to learn, grow, and connect with others.
-Pre-health advisors in our office will look forward to working with you if you decide to make UW-Madison your college home!
+We’re excited you’re considering UW-Madison for your college career.
+Pre-health advisors in CPHA look forward to working with you after you join the university!

 Please also see our answers to frequently asked questions below.

 How do we fit into the overall advising landscape?
 CPHA is one of two Pre-Professional Advising offices at UW-Madison.
 The Center for Pre-Law Advising (CPLA) is the other.
 We share a director, office space, pre-professional expertise, and missions of increasing access and equity in healthcare and law careers.
 In addition to specific advising resources to help you pursue your goal of pursuing graduate level health professional programs or law school, all undergraduates have an assigned academic advisor in their school/college or major(s) and a wide range of broader career services.

 This is an accordion element with a series of buttons that open and close related content panels.

 I am not a current UW-Madison student.
 Can I still be advised by CPHA?

 CPHA provides extensive 1:1 advising and other resources for current UW-Madison students, admitted transfer students, and all alumni interested in pursuing careers in healthcare.
 We understand that the transfer process can be very complex, so we also encourage prospective transfer students to email firstname.lastname@example.org with pre-health specific questions or concerns.

 If you are a prospective or admitted first-year student (AKA freshman) we are excited to start working with you more directly after you attend Orientation (SOAR).
 Whether you are waiting to attend your SOAR session or are just starting to consider attending UW-Madison for undergrad, we encourage you to access pre-health advising information through CPHA’s website and to follow us on Instagram @uwprehealthcenter.
 We also recommend: